-What AWS Route 53 brings to the DNS table
+What Amazon Route 53 brings to the DNS table

-Amazon Route 53 is a highly available and scalable DNS service offered by AWS.
-Like any DNS service, Route 53 handles domain registration and routes users’ Internet requests to your application — whether it’s hosted on AWS or elsewhere.
+Amazon Route 53 is a highly available and scalable Domain Name System (DNS) service offered by AWS.
+It is named by the TCP or UDP port 53, which is where DNS server requests are addressed.
+Like any DNS service, Route 53 handles domain registration and routes users’ internet requests to your application — whether it’s hosted on AWS or elsewhere.

 But Route 53 also intelligently directs traffic based on sophisticated routing policies and — through automated health checks — away from servers that might be failing.

-To dive into AWS Route53, Cloud Academy’s Working with AWS’s Domain Name System: Amazon Route 53 is your go-to course.
-You’ll see that our Route53 course is part of a larger Learning Path covering AWS Networking & Content Delivery, with more pieces to the puzzle such as Hands-on Labs walking you through creation of a CloudFront Content Delivery Network (CDN).
+To dive into Amazon Route 53, Cloud Academy’s Working with AWS’s Domain Name System: Amazon Route 53 is your go-to course.
+You’ll see that our Route 53 course is part of a larger Learning Path covering AWS Networking & Content Delivery.
+This includes more pieces to the puzzle, such as Hands-on Labs walking you through creation of a CloudFront Content Delivery Network (CDN).

-Why you should consider migrating to Route 53
+Why you should consider migrating to Amazon Route 53

+Route 53 offers powerful policies to allow for efficient DNS requests.
 Once you’ve got your domain up and running, you can choose a routing policy that best fits your needs.
-To get the most out of the service however, you’ll need to properly understand the function of each policy type.
+To get the most out of the service, however, you’ll need to properly understand the function of each policy type.